sudnya/video-classifier/minerva-technical-documentation.md

     Automatic detection system for buried explosive hazards in FL-LWIR based on soft feature extraction using a bank of Gabor energy filters.
 Proc.
 SPIE 8709, Detection and Sensing of Mines, Explosive Objects, and Obscured Targets XVIII, 87091B (June 7, 2013);

+The accompanying figure on the top-right shows the corresponding spatial domain representation of each of the Gabor Filters.

 The details of sparse autoencoders are described here http://stanford.edu/class/cs294a/sparseAutoencoder.pdf .